 This Florence gelato shop has grown since I first discovered it.
 There are now three locations in Florence and one in Rome.
 Only two of the Florence locations will be walking distance from the city center.

 2. Gelateria La Carraia

-The best gelato in Florence for one euro cones.
+The best Florence gelato shop for one euro cones

 In the last few years word has gotten out about La Carraia.
 There is rarely a time when the line isn’t out the door.
 Don’t worry it moves fast.
 I visit this Florence gelato shop every time I'm in the city.

 Gelateria la Carraia still offers their one euro gelato scoop and the flavors taste just as good as I remember from so many years ago.

 You'll find typical gelato flavors like hazelnut and stracciatella alongside some famous combinations like white chocolate and pistachio, my favorite.

 This is hands down the best gelato in Florence for the price.

 The best gelato in Florence for dark chocolate lovers

 Sbrino is another Florence gelato shop located across the river.
 Their dark chocolate flavor is one of the darkest and richest I have had.
 This flavor alone earns Sbrino a spot on the TOP 5 list.